carriegreland-wq/healthcare-appointment-no-show-analysis/README.md

 # Medical Appointment No-Show Analysis
 *Exploratory data analysis of medical appointment no-shows using SQL and Python*

 ## Project Overview
-Missed medical appointments create scheduling inefficiencies, reduce clinic productivity, and delay care for other patients.
+In clinical scheduling environments, missed appointments can disrupt provider schedules, reduce clinic productivity, and delay care for other patients.
 This project analyzes patient appointment data to identify factors associated with higher no-show rates.

+Data was analyzed using SQL in Google BigQuery and Python in Google Colab.

 Data was analyzed using SQL in Google BigQuery and Python in Google Colab.